Diversity in Veterinary Science

-Keithville, La (WGNO) —312 chimpanzee have a home at Chimp Haven, the largest chimpanzee sanctuary in the world for captive bred primates.
+Keithville, La (WGNO) — More than 300 chimpanzees have a home at Chimp Haven, the largest chimpanzee sanctuary in the world for captive bred primates.
 All of the animals were once used for scientific research.

 Along with the chimpanzee population, veterinarians and other staff members, are interns.
 LSU student, Macy Caesar completed an animal husbandry internship at Chimp Haven and then returned to Chimp Haven after being accepted into her veterinary program.